dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`context`: An instance of global information about an application environment.
+`context` An instance of global information about an application environment.

 &nbsp;